maimbaM/llm-chat-ui/README.md

 ## Deployment
-The application is deployed using AWS Amplify and its can set it up by connecting your GitHub repository to AWS Amplify.
+The application is deployed using AWS Amplify, and it is already set up by connecting the GitHub repository to AWS Amplify.

 On each commit to the main branch, the application will automatically build and deploy.

 ## Usage